Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Core Concepts}

 Diffusion models are a family of methods able to generate samples by gradually removing noise from a signal \cite{sohldickstein15}.
 The most representative approach is the Denoising Diffusion Probabilistic Model (DDPM) \cite{ho20}.
-An image $\mathbf{x_0}$ is corrupted by gradually adding noise until obtaining an $\mathbf{x_T}$ from a pre-defined distribution; the model then has to reverse the process.
-Each timestep $t$ corresponds to a certain noise level; $\mathbf{x_t}$ can be seen as a mixture of $x_0$ with some noise $\epsilon$ whose ratio is determined by $t$.
-The model learns a function $\epsilon_{\theta}$ to predict the noise component of $\mathbf{x_t}$ by minimizing the mean-squared error. $\mathbf{x_{t-1}}$ is then obtained from a diagonal Gaussian with mean as a function of $\epsilon_{\theta}\!\left(\mathbf{x_t},t\right)$, and with variance fixed \cite{ho20} or learned \cite{nichol21a}.
-At inference time, a diffusion model can generate a new sample by starting from pure random noise.
+An input $\mathbf{x_0}$ is corrupted by gradually adding noise until obtaining an $\mathbf{x_T}$ from a pre-defined distribution; the model then has to reverse the process.
+Each timestep $t$ corresponds to a certain noise level; $\mathbf{x_t}$ can be seen as a mixture of $\mathbf{x_0}$ with some noise $\mathbf{\epsilon}$ whose ratio is determined by $t$.
+The model learns a function $\epsilon_{\theta}$ to predict the noise component of $\mathbf{x_t}$ by minimizing the mean-squared error. $\mathbf{x_{t-1}}$ is then obtained from a diagonal Gaussian with mean as a function of $\epsilon_{\theta}\!\left(\mathbf{x_t},t\right)$, and with a fixed \cite{ho20} or learned \cite{nichol21a} variance.
+In other words, it learns to associate points from a predefined random distribution with real data through iterative denoising.
+Because of this, at inference time, a diffusion model can generate a new sample by starting from pure random noise.
 The generation can also be conditioned by simply modifying the noise perturbation so that it depends on the conditional information.
+However, this iterative sampling process might potentially lead to slow generation; a proposed solution is to induce self-consistency, i.e., ensuring that points on the same trajectory map to the same initial ones \cite{song23}.
+In this way, the output can be obtained in a single step.

-This process is close to the one followed by score-based generative models \cite{song19,song20}.
+The aforementioned diffusion process is similar to the one followed by score-based generative models \cite{song19,song20}.
 Instead of noise, here a model is trained to learn the score, i.e., the gradient of the log probability density with respect to real data.
-Samples are then obtained by using Langevin dynamics \cite{welling11}.
-Despite the differences, they can anyway be considered diffusion models (both of them can be seen as specific, discrete cases of Stochastic Differential Equations \cite{song21}).
+The samples are then obtained using Langevin dynamics \cite{welling11}.
+Despite the differences, both of them can be seen as specific, discrete cases of Stochastic Differential Equations \cite{song21}.